What is data-driven manufacturing?

-As most modern manufacturing processes require high high levels of accuracy, non-stop enhancements in the production quality, and the highest quality of maintenance processes, Artificial intelligence (AI) finds its way in easily delivering these results for this industry.
+As most data-driven manufacturing processes require high levels of accuracy, non-stop enhancements in the production quality and the highest quality of maintenance processes, Artificial intelligence (AI) finds its way in easily delivering these results for this industry.

 Using AI, manufacturing becomes more data oriented, giving manufacturers the opportunity to increase productivity as well as profits.
 It also helps them lead the way to continue to grow with its many AI-driven analytical applications including smart maintenance, quality 4.0, predictive intelligence, human-robot collaboration etc.